-At the end of the period of study at UCL, no official degree or certificate will be delivered to them.
-However, an ECTS Transcript of records will be issued for the exclusive purpose of transfer to the home university of credits obtained at UCL.
+The status of exchange student is strictly reserved for people studying at UCLouvain in the framework of bilateral agreements under an ECTS Learning agreement.
+The Louvain School of Management is a Faculty of the Université catholique de Louvain (UCLouvain).
+The registration of exchange students answering to those conditions is free.
+At the end of the period of study at UCLouvain, no official degree or certificate will be delivered to the students.
+However, an ECTS Transcript of Records will be issued for the exclusive purpose of credit transfer by the home university of credits obtained at UCLouvain.

 - Check for an accommodation & get to know the living costs